allora-network/basic-coin-prediction-node/README.md

     - REGION
     Must be `EU` or `US` - it is used for the Binance API.
     - DATA_PROVIDER
-    Must be `Binance` or `Coingecko`.
+    Must be `binance` or `coingecko`.
 Feel free to add support for other data providers to personalize your model!
     - CG_API_KEY
     This is your `Coingecko` API key, if you've set `DATA_PROVIDER=coingecko`.